ggquinones/HighImpactEventSentimentAnalysis/README.md

 ## Data Collection
 #### Source
-...
-We are scraping Tweets of off Twitter.
+...We are scraping Tweets of off Twitter.
 #### Tools
-...
-We are using Python to do the work. (data collection, processing, model training, and classification) ...
-We are collecting tweets [using this library](https://github.com/Jefferson-Henrique/GetOldTweets-python) ...
-We are using [NLTK](https://www.nltk.org/) to scrub the Tweets
+...We are using Python to do the work. (data collection, processing, model training, and classification) ...We are collecting tweets [using this library](https://github.com/Jefferson-Henrique/GetOldTweets-python) ...We are using [NLTK](https://www.nltk.org/) to scrub the Tweets
 #### Methodology
-...
-Our scripts get Tweets made about each event within a week of the event happening.
+...Our scripts get Tweets made about each event within a week of the event happening.

 ### Events Being Analyzed
 1. July 20, 2012 - Aurora theater shooting